California Democrat introduces bill to delay cap-and-trade expansion

-SAN FRANCISCO (Reuters) - A California Democrat on Thursday introduced a bill he believes will keep gasoline prices down by delaying the expansion of the state’s carbon cap-and-trade program, a move that has angered environmentalists.
+SAN FRANCISCO, July 3 (Reuters) - A California Democrat on Thursday introduced a bill that would keep gas prices down by delaying the state’s planned expansion of its carbon cap-and-trade program to cover transportation fuels next year, a move that has angered environmentalists.

 “In some areas of the state, like the Central Valley, constituents need to drive long distances and they will be disproportionately impacted by rising gas prices,” said Perea, who represents Fresno.